Billionaire Jeff Bezos Thanks Employees Who Have to Pee in Bottles for Funding His Space Travel

 “You don’t really believe the peeing in bottles thing, do you?
 If that were true, nobody would work for us,” the corporation’s public relations team wrote in response to Rep. Mark Pocan (D-WI).

-Then, days later, Amazon executives issued an apology and admitted that their denial of workers being forced to pee in bottles was “incorrect.”
+Then, days later, Amazon executives issued an apology and admitted that their denial about workers having to pee in bottles was “incorrect.”

 The denial, executives said, “did not contemplate our large driver population and instead wrongly focused only on our fulfillment centers” but then suggested that workers merely have “trouble finding restrooms because of traffic or sometimes rural routes…”